sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 Our plugin injects tracking pixels on the front end of WooCommerce shops.
 As a consequence scripts of our plugin have been added to some privacy filter lists.
 The idea is to prevent the scripts running if a shop visitor has some ad blocker enabled and wants to visit the front end of the shop.
 This is totally ok for visitors of the front end of the shop.
 But, it becomes an issue for admins of the shop who have a blocker activated in their browser and visit the backend of the shop.

-Unfortunately there is no way for us to generally approve our scripts in all blockers for the WooCommerce back end.
+Unfortunately, there is no way for us to generally approve our scripts in all blockers for the WooCommerce back end.

 Therefore, we recommend admins of the shop to exclude their own shop from the blocker in their browser.